 Little Rock, 1992.
 James Carville hangs up a sign in the Clinton campaign headquarters declaring the three keys to the White House: “Change vs. more of the same.
 The economy, stupid.
-Don't forget health care.”1 15 years later, President Trump’s lack of respect for presidential norms fills in the first box.
+Don't forget health care.”
+15 years later, President Trump’s lack of respect for presidential norms fills in the first box.
 His honing in on middle-class Americans with economic nationalist ideas checks the second.
-The GOP’s frizzled promise to repeal the ACA knocks the third out.
+The GOP’s frizzled promise to repeal the Affordable Care Act knocks out the third.
 And there you have a Presidency gone amok.
 Democrats were more of the same and the economic recovery had left many in its wake.
 They were on defense with healthcare the entire election.
-This, compounded with Russian meddling in the election7, brought down one of the most prepared candidates in US presidential history.
+This, compounded with Russian meddling in the election, brought down one of the most prepared candidates in US presidential history.

 In Trump’s wake, Democrats have struggled to gather themselves.
-Seven months into the already infamous Trump presidency, liberals have found themselves searching for a unifying message.
+Seven months into the already infamous Trump presidency, liberals are searching for a unifying message.
 Senate Minority Leader Chuck Schumer has been able to hold together the democratic coalition, which includes those straddling the crevasse between the Resistance and moderates (Joe Manchin, Heidi Heitkamp among others).
 But, unfortunately, the party’s “mission to build an America in which working people know that somebody has their back” has somewhat flopped.
 Coined “A Better Deal,” the democratic message is economic only in its name.
-The deal spans from promising apprenticeship programs to “aggressively [cracking] down on unfair foreign trade and [fighting] back against corporations that outsource American jobs”2 (a page out of the Trump-camp?).
-The deal also mentions raising wages for middle class Americans whose wages have stagnated as the economy has boomed, as well as lowering prescription drug prices, and even prioritizing small businesses (although no specifics are given).
-In comparison to Carville’s refined message back in 1992, this mission statement fails to capture the genius simplicity of Carville’s words .
+According to the Senate Democrats' website, the deal spans from promising apprenticeship programs to “aggressively [cracking] down on unfair foreign trade and [fighting] back against corporations that outsource American jobs" – a page out of the Trump-camp, perhaps?
+The deal also mentions raising middle-class Americans' wages (which have stagnated as the economy has boomed), lowering prescription drug prices, and prioritizing small businesses (although no specifics are given).
+But it fails to capture the genius simplicity of Carville’s 1992 message.

-Hillary Clinton was at her best and most uplifting when she spoke about American interests in world affairs and how they relate to our understanding of democracy.
+"Hillary Clinton was at her best and most uplifting when she spoke about American interests in world affairs and how they relate to our understanding of democracy.
 But when it came to life at home, she tended on the campaign trail to lose that large vision and slip into the rhetoric of diversity, calling out explicitly to African-American, Latino, L.G.B.T. and women voters at every stop.
 This was a strategic mistake.
 If you are going to mention groups in America, you had better mention all of them.
-If you don’t, those left out will notice and feel excluded.3
+If you don’t, those left out will notice and feel excluded," Lilla writes.

 Then there’s healthcare, which threatens to divide the Democratic party.
 The healthcare schism is deep and abrasive in the left – the pragmatics, who want to fix the ACA, clash with the Berniecrats, who will not settle for less than single-payer.
 Other options for healthcare are seldom mentioned, and even less so debated.
 However, a quick trip across the Atlantic provides a possible alternative to this ideological discordance.